Skip to contents

 plot of chunk ggplot-penguin-plot-1

 That’s a nice basic plot!
 But you know what would make it nicer?
 If we added a penguin silhouette to the plot.
 Sadly, we don’t have a different silhouette for each species (although we could make one…), so let’s just go with putting a single silhouette in the top panel.
 We’ll use the geom_phylopic() function, which will require us to make a data.frame.
-Note that the x and y aesthetics specify the center of the silhouette, and the size argument specifies how tall the silhouette is in the units of the y-axis.
+Note that the x and y aesthetics specify the center of the silhouette, and the height argument specifies how tall the silhouette is in the units of the y-axis.

 silhouette_df <- data.frame(x = 59, y = 215, species = "Adelie")